GongT/my-wordpress/wp-content/plugins/wpsitesynccontent/readme.txt

 2. WPSiteSync for Content metabox.

 == Changelog ==
+= 1.5.3 - Sep 17, 2019 =
+* fix: Address compatability issue with WPML's metabox of post edit page.
+(Thanks Autumn C.)
+* fix: Add detection of Apache version as well as 2.2 and 2.4 compatible .htaccess rules.
+* fix: Check for empty list of saved blocks in Push operations to avoid warning messages.
+* fix: Fix handing of 'getinfo' API response data if warnings are present with JSON response.
+* fix: Address problem with Network Administrators not always being able to edit settings on a MultiSite.
+(Thanks Mark R.)
+* fix: Custom Roles with 'edit_pages' Capability can now be configured and allowed to use WPSiteSync operations.
+(Thanks Mark R.)
+* enhancement: Add detection of mod_security blocking API requests; provide better description of problem in this case.
+(Thanks Veldin H.)
+* enhancement: Add helper methods, SyncApiResponse->get_error_message() and get_notice_message().
+* enhancement: Improve descriptions on Settings Help page.
+* enhancement: Add more marketing messages for Dashboard Widget and Settings page.
+* enhancement: Add new attachment search helper method needed for Beaver Builder audio module.
+* enhancement: Add scrubbing before logging in case any sensitive information is contained arrays.
+* enhancement: Rework licensing page to reduce required page submissions.
+* enhancement: Improve messaging when a Parent Page needs to be Pushed.
+* enhancement: Store taxonomy id conversion values to allow updating of taxonomy IDs in Gutenberg Blocks.
+* enhancement: Refactor code in Gutenberg Blocks add-on so it can be shared by other add-ons that update Blocks.

+= 1.5.2 - May 23, 2019 =
+* fix: correctly re-display the WPSiteSync metabox when hiding then showing the Gutenberg Components menu.
+(Thanks John H.)
+* fix: display the WPSiteSync metabox after click on "Publish" button in Gutenberg editor.
+* fix: no longer displaying "Invalid URL" message when saving settings that do not include Target site URL.
+(Thanks John H.)
+* fix: improve image file location code when WP is installed in a subdirectory (Thanks Alpesh J.)
+* fix: resolved issue with Yoast SEO Premium not saving meta description (Thanks Sukham S.)
+* fix: resolved issue with occasionally losing configuration settings in MultiSite environments (Thanks Tae K.)
+* fix: add check for count of images sent when processing Gutenberg block references
+* enhancement: add callback used in Javascript API that can be used to work with multi-sync option in Bulk Actions add-on.
+(Thanks Alex V.)
+* enhancement: added method to Sync Model to look up a Source site's entry given Target post ID
+* enhancement: add more capability checks to all admin operations

+= 1.5.1 - Feb 25, 2019 =
+* fix: resolved issue when Pushing posts where Featured Images were not set
+* fix: improved database alter process when plugin is updated

+= 1.5 - Feb 11, 2019 =
+* fix: improve detection of Target post being edited
+* fix: improve detection of images referenced in Content to ensure that they get Pushed to the Target site
+* enhancement: add dashboard widget
+* enhancement: implement optional usage reporting to ServerPress.com
+* enhancement: add new Target side post lookup options: slug then title and title then slug
+* enhancement: add logging of Push receipt
+* enhancement: improve error messaging if API calls are blocked by Wordfence
+* enhancement: improve SyncApiRequest::url_to_path() to better handle subdirectory installs
+* enhancement: improve handling of Gutenberg Block data and add hooks to allow add-ons to extend handling capabilities
+* enhancement: allow all mime types known by WP to be Pushed as attachments

+= 1.4.2 - Oct 16, 2018 =
+* enhancement: update serialization fixup code to allow for serialized data within serialized data (Thanks Alpesh J.)
+* enhancement: improve handling of empty Content, resolve warning messages (Thanks Erin M.)
+* fix: domain comparison for embedded images wasn't finding local images if site_url was mixed case
+* fix: removed logging of Target site credentials (Thanks Randy K.)
+* fix: address runtime error in serialization parsing (Thanks Vid W.)
+* fix/enhancement: improve MultiSite activation and fix activation for new sites added to network (Thanks Tyler S.)
+* fix: potential runtime error in licensing code
+* fix: runtime errors can sometimes be displayed if previously pushed content no longer exists on Target

 = 1.4.1 - Aug 2, 2018 =
 * enhancement: updated configuration of allowed Roles for WPSiteSync UI.
 Can now allow custom Roles.
 (Thanks Randy K.)
 * enhancement: disable redirect by f(x) Private Site plugin on WPSiteSync API endpoint.